TOPdesk/vue-a11y-live-regions/docs/testing.md

 Internally, the two plugins work the same way, but `createTestingPlugin` exposes extra utilities for testing.

+#### Timers
+The plugin uses timers internally to guarantee specific behaviors, like announcing multiple messages coming in at the same time, or skipping unwanted announcements on the first load of the application.
+To make sure your tests can take these into account, the testing plugin exposes some utilities.

+##### waitUntilReady
+The return value of `createTestingPlugin` exposes a `waitUntilReady` function.
+To make sure the plugin is ready to announce a state change after the initial render, you can wait for the `Promise` returned by `waitUntilReady`, before moving on to triggering the state change.

+##### Fake timers
+If your test uses fake timers, the plugin needs to know about this to make sure it works correctly.
+You can do this by passing a function to the testing plugin on creation as an option.

+Example for Vitest: `createTestingPlugin({ advanceTimersFn: vi.advanceTimersByTime });`

+*Note: fake timers can be beneficial to speed up tests making announcement assertions.*

 #### Announcements
 The return value of `createTestingPlugin` exposes a `getAnnouncements` function.
 This function is asynchronous, and should be awaited to retrieve an array of all the announcement requests made since the plugin was installed, or the [announcements were manually cleared](#manually-clearing-announcement-history).

-The function makes sure internally that the [waitForElement](./installation.md#waitforelement-optional) promises are flushed before evaluating and returning the announcements.
+The function makes sure internally that the [waitForElement](./installation.md#waitforelement-optional) promises and other timers are flushed before evaluating and returning the announcements.

 Each `announcement` entry contains the following properties:
 - `text`: The text content of the announcement.